RAD Event Descriptions

 March 8th | 11:45 a.m.-12:45 p.m. | Black Arts and Cultural Center

-Director’s Circle: Lunch & Dialogue is an informal gathering focused on dance education directors and artistic directors, offering space for conversation, connection, and shared inquiry around leadership, pedagogy, and artistic practice.
-Join colleagues for a thoughtful midday exchange centered on the evolving landscape of dance education and performance.
+Director’s Circle: Lunch & Dialogue is an informal gathering for dance education directors and artistic directors, offering space for conversation, connection, and shared inquiry around leadership, pedagogy, artistic practice, and the realities of arts administration and producing.
+Join colleagues for a thoughtful midday exchange centered on the evolving landscape of dance education, performance, and the work behind bringing it to life.
 A catered box lunch will be available for purchase.

 Registration is encouraged.